LaZeAsh/notes/content/Intra vs Intermolecular Forces.md

 - Polarizability - the ease with which an electron cloud can be deformed
 - More electrons = more polarizable -> more instantaneous dipoles -> more LDF's
 - larger molecules (the greater the # of e$^-$) are more polarizable

+## Trends
+The stronger the forces between the particles:

+- the higher the melting point.

+- the higher the boiling point.

+- the lower the vapor pressure.

+- the greater the viscosity.

+- the greater the surface tension.